kelseyhightower/htbolt/README.md

 htbolt is used to manipulate a boltdb database used to store usernames and passwords for basic authentication of HTTP users.
 See the [passwd package docs](passwd) for usage with a HTTP server.

-All passwords are stored using the bcyrpt hashing algorithm.
+All passwords are stored using the bcrypt hashing algorithm.

 ## Usage